By: Borja Comendeiro, Senior Data Scientist at World Programming, UK

 - R for text mining

-- SAS language for modelling
+- SAS language for modeling

-- Python for additional modelling
+- Python for additional modeling

 WPS Analytics program.
 One program, multiple languages.

 Suppose that most of your customer history resides in a structured relational database.
 It could be ideal to be able to read data directly and use the native language of the database, invoke some stored procedures that have been previously coded, or paste a query that your DBA team has previously created.
 What if additional data is inside a Hadoop cluster?
 You can connect to databases to read data using the SAS language, for example in the SQL procedure:

 The SAS language is ideal for data preparation with multiple data prep functions including importing, merging, filtering, transformation and reshaping, missing value imputation, validation.
 For example, you can modify the dataset structure using the SAS language transpose procedure: